JohannesTheo/multi_object_datasets_torch/README.md

 ## Basic Usage

-After import, the datasets can be used in the same way as other built-in VisionDatasets:
+After import, the datasets can be used in the same way as other built-in VisionDatasets in PyTorch:

 ```python
 from multi_object_datasets_torch import MultiDSprites, ObjectsRoom, ClevrWithMasks, Tetrominoes, CaterWithMasks